dj-nitehawk/MongoDB.Entities/README.md

 [![](https://img.shields.io/nuget/v/MongoDB.Entities.svg)](#) [![](https://img.shields.io/nuget/dt/MongoDB.Entities.svg)](#)
 # MongoDB.Entities
-The goal of this library is to simplify access to mongodb by wrapping up the official C# mongodb driver and providing some additional useful features on top of it.
+The goal of this library is to simplify access to mongodb by wrapping up the official C# mongodb driver and providing some additional features on top of it.
 You get all the power of the official driver and then some.
 The API is clean and intuitive resulting in less lines of code that is more readable/ human friendly than driver code.

 You never have to deal with `ObjectIds` or `BsonDocuments`.
 Everything will be type safe.
 You can get the best of both worlds by modelling your entities in either **Document/NoSQL** stye or **Relational/SQL** style or a mix of both.